adrian727/yorktsang_corda_sample/README.md

 ## How to run
 You will be able to start the nodes and issue IOU with PartyA through below steps

-./gradlew deployNodes
+./gradlew deployNodes<br/>
-./gradlew build
+./gradlew build<br/>
-./build/nodes/runnodes
+./build/nodes/runnodes<br/>
-./gradlew runPartyAServer
+./gradlew runPartyAServer<br/>
-create a POST request to localhost:10050 with json body:
+create a POST request to localhost:10050 with json body:<br/>

 ``
 {